≡ Menu

 A venn diagram that tells you your instincts don’t help you answer the question: is now a good time to invest?

 Perhaps it’d be best to keep your financial powder dry?
-To wait for better days?
+To wait until things calm down and the world feels a little more stable?

 That makes perfect, intuitive sense – until you step back and look at the bigger picture.